jojozhuang/jojozhuang.github.io/_notes/core-java-volume-i-fundamentals-10th-edition.md

 https://opencredo.com/dynamic-proxies-java-part-2/
 https://opencredo.com/dynamic-proxies-java/

-## Chapter 7 Exceptions, Assertions, and Logging In this chapter
+## 7. Exceptions, Assertions, and Logging In this chapter
-Throwable: Error and Exception.
+### 7.1 Dealing with Errors
+#### 7.1.1 The Classification of Exceptions
+In the Java programming language, an exception object is always an instance of a class derived from `Throwable`.
+All exceptions descend from Throwable, but the hierarchy immediately splits into two branches: `Error` and `Exception`.
+### 7.2 Catching Exceptions
+#### 7.2.2 Catching Multiple Exceptions
 As a general rule, you should catch those exceptions that you know how to handle and propagate those that you do not know how to handle.
 ```java
 try {